Policy last updated

 - anti-discrimination obligations.

-Principals should refer to the Guidance tab for detailed guidance on these factors, and for procedures that need to be followed when approving applications for NDIS funded therapy to occur on school grounds.
+Principals must refer to the Guidance tab for detailed guidance on these factors, and for procedures that need to be followed when approving applications for NDIS funded therapy to occur on school grounds.

 Ultimately, the decision rests with the school principal.

-The NDIS will fund a range of specialised supports for school-aged children with a disability.
-However, critically, the NDIS does not:
+The NDIS may fund a range of specialised supports for school-aged children with a disability.
+However, the NDIS does not:

 - replace or duplicate the responsibilities of the education system